hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 # Client

 The next question is how to actually perform the requests for those endpoints - `Client`.
-It takes an endpoint parameters, fills the rest of the defails including access token, base URL, etc, and carry out the request using an underlying `Alamofire.SessionManager`:
+It takes an endpoint parameters, fills the rest of the defaults including the access token, base URL, etc, and carry out the request using an underlying `Alamofire.SessionManager`:

 ```swift
 final class Client: ClientProtocol {